-- II.
+- After the close of trading each Trading Day, all unfilled bids and offers will be cancelled - II.
 Upon a Participant's logging out from the CMSEF Platform during the Trading Day, all unfilled bids and offers entered by such Participant will be cancelled. - j.
 Matching Algorithm.
 The CMSEF matching engine operates as a market order/limit order system.
-Orders are handled as follows: - I. Market orders are executed at the top of the market and can be matched with multiple standing orders at different prices if necessary to fill the market order volume; - II.
+Orders are handled as follows: - I. Market orders are executed at the top of the market and can be matched with multiple standing orders at different prices if necessary to fill the market order volume: - II.
 Limit orders will execute at the requested price or better; and - III.
 Any unmatched limit order (or portion of an order) becomes a standing order in the system.